mosull20/crushed-grapes-ms4/TESTING.md

 10. _view the contents of my shopping cart easily at any stage and see how much the running total is so I can keep track of how much I'm spending_
     + The shopping cart icon on top right of Nav bar displays the current total in price of all the products in the cart.
 Clicking on this icon will being the user to the shopping cart page where they can review the details of their cart.
 11. _easily checkout and complete my purchase by paying online securely_
-    + From the shopping cart page, the user can clik on the "Secure Checkout" button which brings the user to the checkout page where user can review their order and enter their personal and delivery details along with payment details which are handled securely by Stripe
+    + From the shopping cart page, the user can click on the "Secure Checkout" button which brings the user to the checkout page where user can review their order and enter their personal and delivery details along with payment details which are handled securely by Stripe
 12. _get an email confirmation of my order sent to me_
     + Once payment is processed, an order confirmation is sent by email to the email address provided by the user during the checkout process.
 13. _read some interesting articles about wine and perhaps learn things I was not aware of_